11.5.1. General Configuration Tips

 ScriptAlias for more information).

-For example, if CGI scripts are located in /home/my_cgi_directory
+For example, if CGI scripts are located in /home/my_cgi_directory, add the following Directory container to the httpd.conf file:

 <Directory /home/my_cgi_directory> Options +ExecCGI </Directory>